jschuyl/README.generator/README.md

 [Back to top](https://github.com/jschuyl/README.generator#title)
 ## Installation Guide

 Download the repo to your PC.
 Open the command line within the folder you downloaded and then run npm install.
-Once the necessary packages are done downloading, run "npm node index.js" and answer the questions.
+Once the necessary packages are done downloading, run "npm start" and answer the prompted questions.

 [Back to top](https://github.com/jschuyl/README.generator#title)
 ## Contribution Guide